Iron transfer decal and enamel on recycled mid-fire ceramic, dimensions variable. Image courtesy Fiona Little.

 Anastasia’s work is filled with personal stories and intricate details, but she prefers to blank out more than she reveals, to remove pre-conceived notions and thus leave space for the viewer to read their own stories between the lines.

-Pencil and watercolour monotype on paper, 112 x 152 cm
+Pencil and watercolour monotype on paper, 112 x 152 cm.
+Image courtesy the artist.

 Centred on the experience of entering Old Mutawintji Gorge, River Red Gum (Mutawintji) recalls focused time in Mutawintji National Park on Barkindji and Malyangapa Country, as part of the 2022 Broken Hill City Art Gallery’s Open Cut Commission.
 As a first-time visitor to the area, Annika was grateful for the opportunity to walk with and learn from Wiimpatja, Traditional Owners and Custodians, whose deep knowledge and connection to Country enriched her appreciation for the significance and power of the place.
 Annika witnessed the scarcity and value of water in the environment, listened to stories of dramatic changes over years and seasons, and observed traces of past floods along the dry creek-beds leading into each Gorge.